sutta » sn » sn36 » Saṁyutta Nikāya 36.31

 Yaṁ kho, bhikkhave, khīṇāsavassa bhikkhuno rāgā cittaṁ vimuttaṁ paccavekkhato, dosā cittaṁ vimuttaṁ paccavekkhato, mohā cittaṁ vimuttaṁ paccavekkhato uppajjati sukhaṁ somanassaṁ, idaṁ vuccati, bhikkhave, nirāmisā nirāmisataraṁ sukhaṁ.

 When a mendicant who has ended the defilements reviews their mind free from greed, hate, and delusion, pleasure and happiness arises.
-This is called pleasure even more spiritual that that not of the flesh.
+This is called pleasure even more spiritual than that not of the flesh.

 Katamā ca, bhikkhave, sāmisā upekkhā?